Nice96z/Nice96z/README.md

 - **Machine Learning** 🤖: Exploring AI applications.
 - **C++** 💻: For system programming.
 - **Assembly Language** 🛠️: Diving deep into low-level programming concepts.
+- **Cryptocurrency** 💰: Understanding blockchain principles, cryptocurrency technologies, and how they work.
+- **NFT Minting** 🎨: Learning how to create, mint, and manage NFTs, exploring decentralized platforms, and their integration with artistic endeavors.

 ### 🎯 Goals
 - Mastering **Full Stack Development**.
 - Deepening my expertise in **Machine Learning** and **AI**.
+- Exploring **Blockchain Technology** and NFT creation.
 - Building **real-world applications** that challenge and expand my knowledge.

 ---